MeeFoundation/docs/src/Use_cases.md

 ##### Use case #1: Connect-with-Mee SIOP

 Allows the user to signin/up to websites and apps that support a Mee-specific variant of the OpenID Connect [SIOPv2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) protocol standard.
-The variation introduces a Mee-specific button on the relying party site/app called "Connect with Mee" that includes a universal link to the agent running on iOS rather than relying on SIOP discovery.
 The user can signin/up without requiring a password, and without being tracked by third-parties (e.g. Google, Apple, Facebook, etc.).

+The Mee-specific variation introduces a "Connect with Mee" button on the relying party site/app that has a universal (deep) link to the agent running on iOS, rather than relying on SIOP discovery which is weaker from a security point of view.
 Another advantage of Connect-with-Mee is that if the user doesn't have an agent installed, they are automatically redirected to the App Store where they can download it.

 We plan to implement this use case in v1 of the agent.